 - Check the bias and factual accuracy of a large number of news sources.

 - Learn about confirmation bias: the tendency to seek information that supports what we already believe.

 Using About Ads, see which companies are choosing the ads you see online and opt out if desired.Visit About Ads

 Test your knowledge

-Can you determine which social media accounts are run by real people?
-Take this quiz to see how easy it is to be duped.Visit Spot the Troll
+Can you determine if social media accounts are run by real people?
+Take a quiz to see how easy it is to be duped.Visit Spot the Troll